-The groomer is most often a family member or someone who the victim knows, for example a coach or teacher.
-The person who grooms is often charming, friendly, and helpful.
+The groomer is often a family member or someone who the victim knows, for example a coach or teacher.
+The person who grooms is normally charming, friendly, and helpful.

 If could be grooming if a person who is older and who holds more power:

 - Pays you a lot of attention and compliments.

 - Shares their deepest secrets with you.

 - Points out what you have in common.